samarabdelhameed/BitFold/STEP_BY_STEP_GUIDE.md

     // Burn ckBTC
     ic_cdk::println!("Burning {} satoshis of ckBTC from {}", amount, from);

-    // TODO: التحقق من أن from أرسل ckBTC للـ canister
+    // TODO: Verify that from sent ckBTC to the canister
-    // ثم استدعاء burn
+    // Then call burn

     Ok(amount)
 }